 Integrating an E-Commerce Site with Inventory Management System

-This article is for the non-technical manager improving operations via integrating the company’s online store and the order or inventory management system.
+This article is for non-technical managers who want to improve operations by integrating their company’s online store with the order or inventory management system.
 I hope that this information helps a few people ask the right questions early on in their projects and avoid some disasters, saving time and money.

 The topic is business software integration.
 That is – integrating multiple pieces of business software so they can exchange information automatically.
-I will focus on an integration between an online store and an inventory management system, though same or similar factors/questions should be considered in other integrations.
+I will focus on integrating an online store with an inventory management system, although similar factors/questions should be considered in other integrations.

 Background and the premise

-To build an optimal integration between your online store and inventory/order management system, look at things from the business use perspective – what are the data entry points, what data will actually need to be transferred, and what actions shall trigger the transfers.
-If getting an off-the-shelf integration, it may be helpful to run through this list and make sure your business is getting what you need before making a purchase.
+To build an optimal integration between your online store and inventory/order management system, consider the business use perspective – what are the data entry points, what data will need to be transferred, and what actions should trigger the transfers?
+If you’re considering an off-the-shelf integration, it may be helpful to review this list and ensure your business is getting what you need before making a purchase.

 E-commerce to inventory management - integration checklist